 These moist gluten free lemon bars get their rich citrus essence from fresh squeezed lemon juice and a sprinkle of lemon peel.
 They are a healthier version made without refined sugars and offers a dairy-free option.

 A lemon bar with a crust you will want to use for everything!
-These bars are truly something to talk about with their sweet and tangy creamy filling baked on top a gluten-free coconut oil crust.
+These bars are truly something to talk about with their sweet and tangy creamy filling baked on top a gluten-free buttery crust.
 They are made with low glycemic sugar to cut calories and keep sugar content down.

 I have been dying to make lemon bars for years and finally got my hands into squeezing and juicing the lemons our neighbor shared with us.
 Just enough for fresh lemonade and to make a couple of batches of these bars.
 Y’all are truly going to love them and I am thrilled to finally have a recipe for you!

 The creamy texture is divine in a “sink your teeth right-in” kinda way.